Georgetown Based Certificate Program tuition costs are listed below:

 |Youth in Custody||$2,750|

-Tuition assistance is available through CJJR’s Janet Reno scholarships for participants with demonstrated financial need.
-There will also be subsidies available from the Office of Juvenile Justice and Delinquency Prevention’s Center for Coordinated Assistance to States.
+Tuition assistance is available through CJJR’s Janet Reno Scholarships and the Office of Juvenile Justice and Delinquency Prevention’s Center for Coordinated Assistance to States.
 These competitive scholarships of up to $1,000 will be provided to teams that show a heightened readiness to utilize the curriculum to undertake changes in their local community, as determined by CJJR’s review of the individual and team applicants.
 Heightened readiness will be assessed based on the following factors: